CleverRaven/Cataclysm-DDA/code_doc/JSON_INFO.md

 "cutting" : 0,        // Cutting damage caused by using it as a melee weapon "phase" : "solid",    // What phase it is
 "charges" : 4,        // Number of uses when spawned
-"bashing" : 0,        // Bashing damage caused by using it as a melee weapon "fun" : 50            // Morale effects when used
+"stack_size" : 8,     // (Optional) How many uses are in the above-defined volume.
+If omitted, is the same as 'charges' "bashing" : 0,        // Bashing damage caused by using it as a melee weapon "fun" : 50            // Morale effects when used
 ```